Table of Contents

 Massage For Sleep In a world where sleep has become such a precious commodity, could touch instead of a tablet be the recipe for better sleep?

 Rebekah Delling, LMT, thinks so.
-As a child, she suffered from an undiagnosed anxiety disorder that regularly kept her up at night.
-Since then, she has been interested in the science of sleep.
+As a child, she agonized from an undiagnosed anxiety illness that regularly kept her up at night.
+Since then, she has been attentive to the science of sleep.

 “Sleep is something I’ve always struggled with,” says Delling, owner of Hampton Holistic Center in Ross Township, Pennsylvania.
 “Not only did I have much anxiety, but I’m also a night owl.
-I wasn’t sleepy at 9 or 10 o’clock.
-I was sleepy at 1 a.m.
+I wasn’t sleep at 9 or 10 o’clock.
+I was asleep at 1 a.m.
 So I would have a hard time falling asleep.
 I would just lay there, and my anxiety would kick in.”

 By treating her anxiety and improving her sleep hygiene, Delling could finally resolve her sleep issues.
 However, because he wanted to help others solve theirs.
 He decided five years ago to make optimising sleep the main focus of his massage practice.